richafnu/Viva/Viva/glint/setup/360-competencies.md

 ## Survey guidance section

-Glint offers standard program and report guidance templates.
+Glint offers standard survey and report guidance templates.

 1. Toggle **Survey Guidance** to **ON** to open the **Select Resource** dropdown menu.
 1. Key in **360** in the search bar to access Glint standard templates.
 We recommend using **360 _Survey_Guidance** for the Survey Guidance.
+2. Review and edit........

     :::image type="content" source="../../media/glint/setup/360-survey-guidance.png" alt-text="Screenshot of the dropdown menu to select guidance in Cycle Settings.":::

 ## Report access & timing section

+In this section 360 admins determine whether subjects, coaches, or managers receive access to a subject's report and choose the timing.

+**Procedure:**
+1. To allow access to 360 feedback for a subject, toggle the subject, coach, or manager access to **On**.
-Scroll down to the **Report Access & Timing** section.
-Toggle subject, coach, and manager access to **Manually,** **Immediately,** or **number of days.**
+2. Toggle subject, coach, and manager access to Manually, Immediately, or number of days.
-- **Manual release** allows an admin to evaluate feedback provider response rates and decide which reports to release.
-- **Immediate release** automatically sends a notification when the report is generated.
+    - Manual release: An admin releases reports at an individual level or using the bulk report release feature.
+    - Immediate release: A report access email is automatically sent when the 360 cycle closes.
+    - 1-14 days: A report access email is sent based on the selected number of days after the cycle closes.

 :::image type="content" source="../../media/glint/setup/360-manual-immediate.png" alt-text="Screenshot of the Report Access & Timing window in Cycle Settings.":::